-Due to the lack of complete multi-band photometry in our sample, we do not attempt to perform any host galaxy extinction corrections. \citet{2012ApJ...756..111M} suggested that a large fraction of ccSNe might be subject to strong levels of extinction due to their host galaxy dust.
+Due to the lack of complete multiband photometry in our sample, we did not attempt to perform any host galaxy extinction corrections. \citet{2012ApJ...756..111M} suggested that a large fraction of ccSNe might be subject to strong levels of extinction due to their host galaxy dust.
 They estimated that $\sim 20\%$ of ccSNe in the local Universe are missed by optical surveys, while \citet{2019ApJ...886...40J} reported an even higher fraction of $\sim 38\%$ of hidden ccSNe \citep[also see][]{2021MNRAS.506.4199F}.
 These obscured ccSNe could explain the mismatch between the local SFR and estimates of the SFR from ccSN rates \citep[e.g.,][]{2006ApJ...651..142H, 2011ApJ...738..154H, 2013ApJ...769..113H}.
-If the large fractions of missing ccSNe are correct, our volumetric rates should be seen as lower limits for the ccSN rate in the local Universe, as it could be underestimated by at least $\sim 20\%$.
-On the other hand, \citet{2018MNRAS.476.4592D} have shown that SNe II are not subject to large extinctions (also showing that there are no robust methods for correcting for host galaxy extinction).
+If the large fractions of missing ccSNe are correct, our volumetric rates should be considered lower limits for the ccSN rate in the local universe, as it could be underestimated by at least $\sim 20\%$.
+On the other hand, \citet{2018MNRAS.476.4592D} have shown that SNe II are not subject to large extinctions (also showing that there are no robust methods to correct for host galaxy extinction).
 If this is the case, our results should reflect the intrinsic volumetric rates of ccSNe, with little or no corrections.
-Finally, our estimates reflect only the visible ccSN rates, as a fraction of massive stars might collapse directly to a black hole, with faint or no optical counterpart, known as failed SNe \citep[e.g.,][]{2008ApJ...684.1336K, 2011ApJ...738..154H, 2013ApJ...769..109L}.
+Finally, our estimates reflect only the visible ccSN rates, as a fraction of massive stars might collapse directly into a black hole, with faint or no optical counterpart, known as failed SNe \citep[e.g.,][]{2008ApJ...684.1336K, 2011ApJ...738..154H, 2013ApJ...769..109L}.
 For recent limits on the expected fractions of failed SNe, see \citet{2021MNRAS.508..516N} and \citet{2022MNRAS.514.1188B}.